 Prosperity and Success

 Isaac Stephenson was born on June 18, 1829, near Fredericton, New Brunswick.
-His father, also Isaac Stephenson, had immigrated from a town near Londonderry in 1809.
+His father, also Isaac Stephenson, had immigrated from a town near Londonderry, Ireland, in 1809.

 Logging meant prosperity and success to the struggling Irish.
 In Londonderry they saw big timber-ships from Maine and New Brunswick laden with masts, spars and hewn logs of a size unknown in Ireland.
 They were evidence of the vast wealth overseas and stirred the imaginations of the people yearning to escape their trying conditions.

 The family lived along the St. John River.
-As a child, Isaac Stephenson watched forest products go by in an endless stream of log rafts and towboats, canoes of the Indians and white men, pirogues of the Acadians carrying wool to market.
+As a child, Isaac Stephenson watched forest products go by.
+He saw an endless stream of log rafts and towboats, canoes of the Indians and white men, pirogues of the Acadians carrying wool to market.

 It was an unusually hard winter, with seven feet of snow and an invasion of wolves.
 All winter long the men felled the trees, hewed them into ton timber and piled them on rollways on the banks of the river.
 From there they were floated down the St. John River to be shipped overseas for masts and spars.